Ryan Lavarnway: New York Yankees

 On November 7, 2018, Lavarnway signed a contract with the New York Yankees, in which he was invited to spring training.
-In 2019 he played for their AAA farm team, the Scranton/Wilkes-Barre RailRiders, and batted .213/.333/.315 with three home runs and 19 RBIs in 108 at bats.
+In 2019 he played for their Triple–A affiliate, the Scranton/Wilkes-Barre RailRiders, and batted .213/.333/.315 with three home runs and 19 RBI in 108 at bats.
 The team released him on July 18.

 Cincinnati Reds

 Just hours after his release from the Yankees, Lavarnway signed a one-year major league contract with the Cincinnati Reds.
-The following day on July 19, 2019, he became the first player with six RBIs in his Reds debut since RBIs became an official statistic in 1920 and the first player ever to have three or more extra base hits and six or more RBIs in his first game with any team (dating back to 1920).
-He was also the first Reds catcher to have three hits, two home runs, and six RBIs in one game since Johnny Bench in 1973.
-Lavarnway would go on to play a total of five games for the Reds, batting .278 with two home runs and seven RBIs.
+The following day on July 19, 2019, he became the first player with six RBI in his Reds debut since RBIs became an official statistic in 1920 and the first player ever to have three or more extra base hits and six or more RBI in his first game with any team (dating back to 1920).
+He was also the first Reds catcher to have three hits, two home runs, and six RBI in one game since Johnny Bench in 1973.
+Lavarnway would go on to play a total of five games for the Reds, batting .278 with two home runs and seven RBI.
 On July 28, Lavarnway was designated for assignment.
-The Reds subsequently sent him to their AAA team, the Louisville Bats, where he batted .225/.319/.500 with three home runs and seven RBIs in 40 at bats before being released on August 29.
+The Reds subsequently sent him to their Triple–A affiliate, the Louisville Bats, where he batted .225/.319/.500 with three home runs and seven RBI in 40 at–bats before being released on August 29.

 Cleveland Indians

 On August 30, 2019, the Cleveland Indians signed Lavarnway to a minor league contract and assigned him to the Triple-A Columbus Clippers, wanting him to compete with Eric Haase for a promotion to the major leagues after the minor league season ended.
 Lavarnway played four games in the regular season for Columbus, batting .364/.429/.455 in 11 at bats.
 However, he never played a game for the Indians, as Cleveland chose to call up Haase instead.
-Lavarnway became a free agent following the 2019 season.
+Lavarnway became a free agent following the season on November 4.